The Living Rainforest

 Animal welfare at the Living Rainforest

 We are proud of our high standards of animal welfare at the Living Rainforest centre.
 We ensure that our animals have the five basic freedoms for animals in captivity.
-We also strictly follow and go beyond BIAZA guidelines, and aim to allow animals to live as they would in the wild as far as possible.
+We also strictly follow BIAZA guidelines and aim to allow animals to live as they would in the wild as far as possible.